Skip to main content

 • Safe and Non-Invasive: Performed with a handheld device, similar to a traditional ultrasound.

-How Does Ultrasound Therapy Work?
+How Does Ultrasound ED Treatment Work?

 During the treatment, a small wand-like device delivers gentle shockwaves to the penis.
 These sound waves penetrate deeply, triggering natural tissue regeneration.
 In as few as 6 to 12 painless sessions, you can experience: